Dinesh144s/demo-ya/README.md

 minikube service python-app-service
 ```

-It will open your app in the browser!
+It will open our app in the browser!

 ---